ericvsmith/dataclasses/pep-xxxx.rst

 Why not just use attrs
 ----------------------

-- attrs is constrained in using new language features, Data Classes can use features that are only in the newest version of Python.
+- attrs is constrained in using new language features.
+Data Classes can use features that are only in the newest version of Python.
+In particular, this allows Data Classes to use PEP 526 variable annotations, which means that in the typical case, field definitions consist of only a name, a type, and an optional default.

-- attrs moves faster than could be accomodated if it were moved in to the standard library.
+- attrs moves faster than could be accommodated if it were moved in to the standard library.

-- attrs supports additional features not being proposed here: validators, converters, metadata, etc.
+- attrs supports additional features not being proposed here: validators, converters, metadata, etc.  Data Classes makes a tradeoff to achieve simplicity by not implementing these features.

 Dynamic creation of classes
 ---------------------------